 Below are differences in three and four-year rookie contracts.
 At first I listed players with their draft slot for easy comparing but it made tables too messy.
 Basketball-Reference’s draft pages might help.

 Again, each season marks the first year of a rookie contract so Garnett’s would be ’96, Bryant’s as 1997, Bennett’s as 2014, and so on.
-Might be easy to mistake that when looking at sheets in the middle.
+Easy to mistake that when looking at sheets in the middle.

 Anyway, hope this was interesting.
 For those continuing to do re-drafts and/or looking at this year’s prospects, hope this helps and adds a little more to discussions.
 Keep up the good work.